Join the global

 As supporter of The Best of the Best category since the inception of the INDE.Awards, Zenith knows what it takes to actually be the best and sponsors this ultimate category that perfectly mirrors its own business.
 Designing and manufacturing outstanding products for the architecture and design community is what Zenith does, and it leads the market with its exemplar offerings.

-Commenting on The Best of the Best winner, Matt Vescovo, Brand Director Zenith says, “The Best of the Best winner is architecture at its best, bringing a stand out design to a small community.
-It’s a humble reminder that good design doesn’t just belong in big cities.”
 How true!
 For so long our cities have enjoyed the pick of amenities and facilities but with Pingelly Recreation and Cultural Centre there is the opportunity for architecture to make an enormous impact on a small, regional community with design that is appropriate to place, culturally responsive and people-centric.

 INDE.Awards 2022 - Best of the Best

-The project is located in Pingelly, a small town in the “Wheatbelt” of Western Australia, and provides a place for the community of approximately 1200 to meet and interact.
+The project is located in Pingelly, a small town in the wheatbelt of Western Australia, and provides a place for the community of approximately 1200 to meet and interact.

 The design of the centre comprises four pavilions linked by a long verandah or activity zone that faces east.
 There is shelter from the winds and sun and this area becomes a viewing platform to watch field sports on the oval or lawn bowls to the north.
 The external verandah spaces are flexible, can be utilised year-long and are fully accessible for wheelchair and assisted users.